 The expectations and responsibilities in the chapter Owen Graduate School of Management (OGSM) Academic Policies apply to all OGSM students.
-This chapter applies to Master of Accountancy (MAcc Valuation) students.
+This chapter applies to Master of Accountancy Valuation students.

-The Vanderbilt MAcc Valuation program is a full-time, twelvemonth program that includes both academic and extracurricular requirements.
+The Vanderbilt MAcc Valuation program is a full-time, twelvemonth program that includes both academic and co-curricular requirements.
 Students graduate in May and are in residency through early August completing the Becker CPA Review course and Certified Public Accounting (CPA) exam.

-Students in the MAcc Valuation program aspire to careers in valuation lines of international public accounting firms.
+Students in the MAcc Valuation program aspire to careers in valuation service lines of international public accounting firms.

-Candidates for the Vanderbilt MAcc Valuation program must receive the favorable recommendation of the OGSM faculty, earn a minimum of 35 credit hours, successfully complete all required courses, earn a cumulative grade point average of 3.0, earn fewer than three "strikes," and meet all financial obligations to Vanderbilt University.
-Attendance at all orientation-related events is required.
+earn a minimum of 35 credit hours, successfully complete all required courses, earn a cumulative grade point average of 3.0, earn fewer than three "strikes," and meet all financial obligations to Vanderbilt University.
+Attendance at all orientationrelated events is required.
 All requirements must be completed within two calendar years of the matriculation date.

 NOTE: New course numbers took effect in fall 2015.
-Former course numbers are included in course descriptions in this catalog and at this website: registrar.vanderbilt.edu/faculty/course-renumbering/course-lookup/.
+Former course numbers are included in course descriptions in this catalog and at this website: registrar.vanderbilt.edu/faculty/course-renumbering/ course-lookup/.